Cliffsiu/Cyclist_GDA/README.md

 I am using R Studio to clean the data.
 You can check out the note and code from [script_clearing.R](https://github.com/Cliffsiu/Cyclist_GDA/blob/main/script_clearing.R).

 ## Analyze
 I am using R Studio to clean the data.
-In this phrase, some clculate is needed:
+In this phrase, some calculates are needed:
 * The mean of ride_length
 * The max ride_length
 * The mode of day_of_week